-- the parties falling within the meaning of connected party under Rule 85 of the (i) BELR; - (ii) the reporting institution's senior management and key staff (collectively comprising chief executive and manager) and the relatives of such persons; - (iii) the reporting institution's subsidiaries, fellow subsidiaries and other entities (including special purpose entities) over which the reporting institution is able to exert control; and - (iv) the controllers, minority shareholder controllers, directors, senior management and key staff (and the relatives of such persons) of the reporting institution's
+- (i) the parties falling within the meaning of connected party under Rule 85 of the BELR1; - (ii) the reporting institution's senior management and key staff (collectively comprising chief executive and manager) and the relatives of such persons; - (iii) the reporting institution's subsidiaries, fellow subsidiaries2 and other entities (including special purpose entities) over which the reporting institution is able to exert control3; and

-&lt;sup>1 While connected party under Rule 85 of the BELR covers a controller of an AI but not entities controlled by the controller, as mentioned in footnote 2 of the SPM module CR-G-9, for the purpose of identifying connected parties under Rule 85 of the BELR, the MA expects AIs to take into account the substance over form and treat any company controlled by the AI's controller that is primarily used for obtaining funding from the AI on behalf of the AI's controller, as if it were the controller itself.
+1 While connected party under Rule 85 of the BELR covers a controller of an AI but not entities controlled by the controller, as mentioned in footnote 3 of the SPM module CR-G-9, for the purpose of identifying connected parties under Rule 85 of the BELR, the MA expects AIs to take into account the substance over form and treat any company controlled by the AI's controller that is primarily used for obtaining funding from the AI on behalf of the AI's controller, as if it were the controller itself.

-For the purposes of this subparagraph, "fellow subsidiary" means any entity in which a controller of the AI is able to exert control.
+$^{^2}$ For the purposes of this subparagraph, "fellow subsidiary" means any entity in which a controller of the AI is able to exert control.
 See footnote 3 for the meaning of control.